Plant-Based Diet Benefits

 Here are the best options for supplementing when following a plant-based diet.

 B12 is necessary for brain and nervous system health, as well as forming red blood cells, and helps with DNA regulation.
 While B12 can be found in some fermented and fortified foods, it’s primarily found in animal products.
 Studies have shown that vegetarians and vegans tend to be at a greater risk for B12 deficiency and recommend supplemental intake.
-(7) As we age, our body’s ability to absorb B12 also decreases because of a reduction in intrinsic factor.
+(7) As we age, our body’s ability to absorb B12 also decreases because of a reduction in an intrinsic factor.
 Older vegetarians and vegans should be taking a B12 supplement daily, look for something with at least 2.4 mcg per day.
 (5)

 Dietary iron comes in two forms, heme and non-heme.
 The iron found in plant foods is non-heme and, while abundant, is less bioavailable and influenced by other food components, making vegetarians at a greater risk for deficiency.
 Things like tannins and phytates found in plant foods can impair the body’s ability to absorb iron.
 (1) Those following a plant-based diet who consume primarily non-heme forms of iron could benefit from iron supplementation, when a deficiency is determined by a physician.
 Iron absorption can be increased when taken with citric acid, so look for a supplement that contains vitamin C as well.
 For adult men, 8mg per day is sufficient, but for women, especially those of menstruating age, more is required, up to 18mg per day.
 (4)